 I get quite a few emails referring to a past post of mine, How NOT to Cook Indian food, from people confessing to me their creative and not so creative ways of imitating Indian flavours.
-As much as I love reading each and every one of them, it makes me want to pull my eyes out when I see how much people actually enjoy Indian food, but yet, how ignorant they are about what actually goes into it.
-A common misdemeanor is of course, by far, the liberal addition of that yellow powdery substance known commercially as curry powder (say it with me now, YUCK!) to a quick saute of chopped onions and tomatoes.
+As much as I love reading each and every one of them, it also sometimes makes me want to pull my eyes out when I see how much people actually enjoy Indian food, but yet, how ignorant they are about what actually goes into it.
+A common misdemeanour is of course, by far, the liberal addition of that yellow powdery substance known commercially as curry powder (say it with me now, YUCK!) to a quick saute of chopped onions and tomatoes.

-Curry is undoubtedly one the most popular Indian dishes, and can vary in style, colour and flavour depending on the region and kitchen it comes from.
+Curry is undoubtedly one the most popular Indian dishes and can vary in style, colour and flavour depending on the region and kitchen it comes from.
 Although I can in no way humanly possible, map out step-by-step recipes for every curry that exists, I will try and share with you a few simple tips that I often use myself to create a lip-smacking bowl of curry with little, or no effort needed whatsoever.
 As with any classic dish, Indian curries vary in taste, colour and style within regions throughout the country, and every household has a secret family recipe that they claim is the best ever!

-One thing to note here however, is when I mention the word “curry”, I am clearly pointing to a gravy-based dish of either meat or vegetables.
+One thing to note here, however, is when I mention the word “curry”, I am clearly pointing to a gravy-based dish of either meat or vegetables.
 To begin with, let’s start by breaking up a curry into its basic components:

 Flavour base: I often like to start with deciding the flavour base for my curry.
-This would be the main ingredient that would dominate the flavour of the curry dish, and could range anywhere from a simple blend of spices to coconut, yogurt or tomatoes.
+This would be the main ingredient that would dominate the flavour of the curry dish and could range anywhere from a simple blend of spices to coconut, yogurt or tomatoes.
 Deciding on your flavour base before you start to prep ingredients for the cooking will also help you to estimate what spices, meat or vegetables would best compliment it.

 Feature ingredient: This would usually be the meat or vegetable that would carry the dish.
 In many cases, more than one feature ingredient can be used, but be sure to either group items that compliment each other well, or give you a wonderful contrast.
 Adding peas and carrots to a potato curry would bump up the blandness of the potatoes.
 But combining squash and sweet potatoes together, might not be such a great idea.

 Flavour enhancers: This is undoubtedly my favourite part of the curry, and by far, a highly important one.
 They can range anywhere from herbs, spices and condiments or sauces.
 When picking a flavour enhancer, keep in mind that you always want to choose something that would enhance the flavouring of the dish, and not overwhelm it.
-It’s often best when you get a slight hint of the flavour in the background, giving the other components of the dish enough weightage to bring it out together.
+It’s often best when you get a slight hint of the flavour in the background, giving the other components of the dish enough weight to bring it out together.

-To make a fabulous tasting curry, it’s always best to look at each component separately, and try and combine them together in such a way that they go well with each other.
-For eg., if I had decided to make a coconut based curry, then I would normally pick fish as my feature ingredient, and ginger, lemon grass, and curry leaves as my flavour enhancers.
-The sharpness in the ginger and curry leaves would be well balanced with the lemon grass and coconut; and the fish, being much bland in taste, would carry all the flavours fairly well.
+To make a fabulous tasting curry, it’s always best to look at each component separately and try and combine them together in such a way that they go well with each other.
+For eg., if I had decided to make a coconut-based curry, then I would normally pick fish as my feature ingredient, and ginger, lemongrass, and curry leaves as my flavour enhancers.
+The sharpness in the ginger and curry leaves would be well balanced with the lemongrass and coconut; and the fish, being much bland in taste, would carry all the flavours fairly well.

 To give you an idea of how versatile curries can be, here are three very different recipes that are simple to make and can easily be adapted to suit any kind of taste preference: